jjotterson/datapungibea/README.md

   than web scrapping or manual downloading from a website since they provide a reproducible direct access to data.

   Datapungibea has the following features:
-  - it provides a quick access to the BEA datasets, but at the same time provides the Requests code snippet used to retrieve the data (which can be placed on a user script for reproducibility).
+  - provides a quick access to the BEA datasets, but at the same time provides the Requests code snippet used to retrieve the data (which can be placed on a user script for reproducibility).
-  - it outputs the whole request output (which includes metadata), but it also provides a cleaned up version, in python pandas format, of the requested dataset.
+  - outputs the whole request output (which includes metadata), but it also provides a cleaned up version, in python pandas format, of the requested dataset.
-  - it goes beyond the data provided by the BEA's API to include:
+  - goes beyond the data provided by the BEA's API to include:
       * NIPA vintage data;
       * NIPA graph structure (indentations); and
       * NIPA summary tables.
-  - it provides a simplified management (update and read) of the user access keys (user API keys) to avoid having a copy of the key on a user script.
+  - provides a simplified management (update and read) of the user access keys (user API keys) to avoid having a copy of the key on a user script.
-  - it can automatically test:
+  - can automatically test:
       * the connectivity to all BEA datasets,
       * the quality of the cleaned up data, and
       * the validity of the provided requests code to be placed in a user's script.